jeantessier/advent-of-code-2024/day21/README.md

 Eventually, I went to reddit and found one discussion that mentioned "special rules" for avoiding the corner.
 That was all I needed.

-I built abstractions for `NumericanKeypad` and `DirectionalKeypad`, along with some helper classes for `Coord` and `Vector` to move across the keypads.
+I built abstractions for `NumericalKeypad` and `DirectionalKeypad`, along with some helper classes for `Coord` and `Vector` to move across the keypads.
 The logic got to have so many corner cases (pun intended) that I had to write some tests for them.